-The effects of Coronavirus lockdown and business restrictions on Rushmoor will continue to unfold.
+The impacts of Coronavirus lockdowns and business restrictions on Rushmoor will continue to unfold.
 A critical priority is to address the immediate and longer-term impacts.
 This requires a mix of actions and interventions to support business and town centre recovery, enabling businesses to re-build and for those who are unemployed or under-employed to have access to skills, training and new employment opportunities.

-• Moving to a low carbon, clean growth and circular economy
+Moving to a low carbon, clean growth and circular economy

-Meeting the challenge presented by climate change is an important driving force for Rushmoor but also an opportunity to work with businesses on meeting their net zero commitments.
+Meeting the challenge presented by climate change is an important driving force for Rushmoor but also an opportunity to work with businesses on addressing the challenge of climate change.
 The circular economy revolves around the principles of designing out waste and pollution, keeping products and materials in use, and regenerating natural systems as a means to cut greenhouse gas emissions.